moffaty/moffaty/README.md

 ### 💬 Reach Me
 - 🎮 Discord: **Møffaty#8729**
 - 📞 Telegram: **@Apathied**
-- ✉️ Don’t be shy, reach out if you want to connect.
+- ✉️ Reach out if you dare to challenge the status quo.

 ---